Deltares/ProbabilisticLibrary/CONTRIBUTING.md

 - do not use ` auto ` for basic types as int, double and string.
 - use ` auto ` to avoid a classname left and right of the assignment, especially in combination with an unique or shared pointer declaration.
-- when throwing an exception, use the exception class in probLibException.h, so that we can distinguish between exceptions from our own library or the system libraries.
+- when throwing an exception, use the exception class in Deltares::Probabilistic::Utils, so that we can distinguish between exceptions from our own library or the system libraries.
 - when using std::format provide fall back code for compilers that do not support it.
 Besides this, all features of C++20 are allowed.
 We do not use the Boost library.
 - counters may be i,j,k , but loops are preferable of the form : for( const auto& o : listOfObjects) {}

-# Finishing your work
+## Finishing your work

 After your pull request (PR) is approved, merge your changes into the master.
 That can be done using a merge commit or a squash commit.